jvanvugt/computational-cognitive-neuroscience/README.md

 Final Project for the computational cognitive neuroscience course (SOW-MKI49)

 ## Project
 [Jonas & Kording (2016)](http://biorxiv.org/content/early/2016/05/26/055624) have applied popular data analysis methods from neuroscience to a simulated computer chip and showed that these methods don't reveal the hierarchy of information processing on the chip.
 They concluded that these methods might then also not be a very good fit for neuroscience.
-In this project, I will apply similar methods to a recurrent neural network character level language model.
-This model will be trained on python source codei.
-A neural network might be more representative of the human brain than a computer chip.
+In this project, I have applied similar methods to a recurrent neural network character level language model.
+This model was trained on the War and Peace book by Leo Tolstoy.
+The idea is that a neural network might be more representative of the human brain than a computer chip.
+The final paper can be found [here](https://github.com/jvanvugt/computational-cognitive-neuroscience/raw/master/CCN_Paper_JorisvanVugt.pdf).

 ## Implementation notes
 In `train_model.py`, I have implemented the model in Keras.
 It is in adapted version of the text generation from the Keras repository.
 The original model does sequence-to-one learning.
 I.e., the model is fed `N` characters and then has to predict the next character.
 In contrast, this model does sequence-to-sequence learning; it has to predict the next character at each point in time.
 This increases efficiency when learning, since more data can be utilized.